AIM-Harvard/FaceAge/models/README.md

 ## Model Validation

-Example model validation on an independent curated dataset derived from the UTK database can be found here: [Model Development Code](../notebooks#readme)
+Example model validation on an independent curated dataset derived from the UTK database can be found here: [Model Validation Example](../notebooks#readme)

 ## Comment about Finetuning and Bias